szczopek7/thomsikdev-rpg-game/README.md

 Release versions is clear match to episodes on youtube. https://www.youtube.com/@thomsikdev

+The game uses libraries so:
+php composer.phar update

 Software made available under MIT license.
 If anyone ever uses it I will be very pleased if you mention me :)